godaddy/asherah/languages/csharp/AppEncryption/README.md

 ### Handling read-only Docker containers

-Dotnet enables debugging and profiling by default causing some system level writes.
-Disabling them ensures that the SDK can be used in a read-only environment.
+Dotnet enables debugging and profiling by default causing filesystem writes.
+Disabling them ensures that the SDK can be used in a read-only container.

 To do so, simply set the environment variable `COMPlus_EnableDiagnostics` to 0